What is UX writing?

 Example newsletter text after an order: Eintracht Frankfurt uses local language to address its fans.

-This is precisely where UX writing comes in, focusing on well thought-out information and deliberately chosen language.
-The aim is to sharpen formulations so that messages are conveyed in a user-friendly way.
+UX writing picks up exactly where this leaves off and focuses on well-thought-out information and carefully chosen language.
+The aim is to refine wording so that messages are conveyed in a way that is tailored to the user.

-In this article, I am only scratching the surface of UX writing, as I would first like to introduce the topic and its relevance in general.
-I will then go into more detail on individual aspects in subsequent articles.
+This article only scratches the surface of UX writing, as my aim is to introduce the topic and its relevance in general.
+I will explore individual aspects in more depth in future articles.

 What is the aim of UX writing?